 While nylon and polyester are often the most durable carpet fibers, you might note some added information about carpeting materials and how to keep them in good condition.
 It’s also helpful to note other factors that affect your potential carpet cleaning schedule, including pile height, loop, and other such factors.

 Homeowners might also consider a few tips on how to keep carpets clean and looking their best over the years, including some precautions about DIY carpet cleaning.
 You can then discuss your concerns and needs with a carpet cleaning company near you and know that your home’s rugs are always in good condition and looking their best.

 Not all rug materials are alike, which is why it’s beneficial for homeowners to research each choice thoroughly.
-You can then find a material best for your home based on how often those rugs will need carpet cleaning, average foot traffic in your house, its comfort underfoot, and its overall appearance.
-Note some added details about various rug materials, loop, nap height, and other such factors that affect its appearance and cleanliness.
+You can then find a material best for your home based on how often those rugs will need carpet cleaning, average foot traffic in your house, their comfort underfoot, and their overall appearance.
+Note some added details about various rug materials, loops, nap height, and other such factors that affect its appearance and cleanliness.

 Carpet material is not the only factor affecting how often you’ll need to call a rug cleaning contractor near you!
 Consider some other details about carpet composition so you know which is the right combination for your home’s new rugs.

 Not to be ignored is your home’s overall foot traffic and general cleanliness!
 The more often someone walks over a carpet with dirty feet, the more dirt that carpet will trap and lock.
 Remember that this includes your pets, who drag dirt in from outside while also shedding hair and dander, which also help to trap dirt in a home’s carpet.

 A very dusty environment also means more dust and dirt trapped in carpet fibers.
 If you live near a production facility, busy highway, or construction zone, your home is likely to be covered in layers of dust, and this includes your home’s carpeting.